-In 2003, I learned about Podcasting and decided to write an article about it.
+I learned about Podcasting and decided to write an article about it.
 I interviewed Dave Winer who, along with Adam Curry, is credited with inventing podcasting (Winer created the RSS standard that allows podcasts to be syndicated while Curry created the first podcatcher to subscribe to and download podcasts) and TidBITS published my article, Podcasting: The People’s Radio.
 I had originally intended it to be a two part article, the second part being a more techinical look at how to produce a podcast but we decided to turn that into a book instead.
 Soon after, they published my ebook, Take Control of Podcasting on the Mac.
-The book was in continuous improvement until 2009 and then took a 5 year hiatus.
-The 3rd edition was released in June 2014.
+The book was in continuous improvement until 2016.
+In 2020, I released the successor to the original title, Take Control of Podcasting.

 I learn incredibly fast.
 My boss from my Dartmouth days once said that if we both received new copies of Photoshop, by the time he got the plastic wrap off the box I’d already know all of the keyboard shortcuts.
 This is why I love new technologies and finding innovative ways of using them.
 It’s a chance to learn, which in turn benefits my employers they have a resource they can speak to about potential new directions or technologies to embrace.